Richard A. Falk: Israeli-Palestinian conflict

 In April 2008, Falk compared Israeli actions in Gaza to those of the Nazis and responded to criticism of his statements by saying, "If this kind of situation had existed for instance in the manner in which China was dealing with Tibet or the Sudanese government was dealing with Darfur, I think there would be no reluctance to make that comparison."
 He attributed the reluctance to criticise Israel's policies to the "particular historical sensitivity of the Jewish people", as well as Israel's ability to "avoid having [its] policies held up to international law and morality."

 At a conference in Cork, Ireland in late March 2017 entitled "International Law and the State of Israel: Legitimacy, Exceptionalism and Responsibility", Falk delivered the keynote address.
 He stated Israel's creation in 1948 was the result of the "most successful terrorist campaign in history".
 Falk stated that the initial campaign for a Jewish state was one of "colonialism" which gained "moral justification" from the Holocaust.
 He said "Liberal democracies felt guilt and it was easy to soothe their consciousness by encouraging and accepting the state of Israel".

+In 2025, Falk was detained by the Canada Border Services Agency for four hours while entering the country to attend a conference about Palestine, where he states he was asked about his views regarding Israel.
+The agents eventually determined that he was not a threat to national security and let him and his wife enter Canada.